Sword Fencing Vs Sword Fighting in the British Army of the 1880s-1890s

 The Army and Navy Gazette on 17 October 1896 summarised the matter:

-Therefore, Tonnochy absolutely correctly points out that manuals like the 1895 Masiello system were rather deficient in training the British officer for service.
+Therefore, Tonnochy absolutely correctly points out that manuals like the 1895 Masiello system were rather deficient in training the British officer for actual military service in the field.
 For a duel with sabres, something hardly any British officer even experienced in this period, these and similar manuals might seem excellent, but for military service they seem lacking in the most important things.

 Two British authors had given a reasonable amount of attention to sword vs bayonet in recent history: John Musgrave Waite and Alfred Hutton.
 Angelo and earlier authors had occasionally given it a little attention and sword vs bayonet was a regularly featured competition in the numerous Assaults at Arms.
 Nevertheless, the subject had been rather overlooked and totally neglected in the Masiello manual.